Skoda Fabia Estate (2015-2021) Review

 • Sparse kit on base model

-Overall verdict on the Skoda Fabia Estate
+Verdict: Is the Skoda Fabia Estate a good car?

-"In this Skoda Fabia Estate review we are looking at a car that possibly explains the brilliance of the brand better than any other.
-Small estate cars are absolutely not fashionable - hatchbacks and SUVs/crossovers are the pick of the fashionistas - but what could be more sensible than a small car with a big boot?
-Not everyone needs a car like this of course, but those who do will find the Skoda Fabia Estate to be hugely practical, sensible, efficient and a pleasure to live with."
+"Small estate cars are not fashionable - hatchbacks and SUVs/crossovers are the pick of the fashionistas - but what could be more sensible than a small car with a big boot?
+Not everyone needs a car like this but those who do will find the Skoda Fabia Estate hugely practical, sensible, efficient and a pleasure to live with."

 Skoda Fabia Estate (2015-2021) Review: exterior front three quarter photo of the Skoda Fabia Estate

-The Skoda Fabia Estate won’t ask much of your finances either thanks to a range of petrol engines that are frugal.
-They come with a choice of 1.0-litre engines in models from the 2018 facelift forward, or you could have a diesel motor by choosing a used version from when this Skoda Fabia Estate was launched in 2015.
+There was a range of frugal petrol engines, ranging from 1.0-litre in models from the 2018 facelift forward, or you could have a diesel motor by choosing a used version from when this Skoda Fabia Estate was launched in 2015.

 Looking for a used car for sale?
 We've got 100s of Skoda Approved Used Cars for Sale for you to choose from, including a wide range of Skoda Fabia Estate cars for sale.
 If you're looking for the hatchback version, you need our Skoda Fabia review.

 For anyone keen on plastering a smile across your chops at the mere prospect of a gnarly country road, the Skoda Fabia Estate is not going to be your go-to car.
-While a Ford Fiesta or Renault Clio will deliver the thrills, the Skoda just gets on with delivering the goods thanks to it's huge load area.
+While a same-era Ford Fiesta or Renault Clio will deliver the thrills, the Skoda gets on with delivering the goods thanks to it's huge load area.

 This is where the Skoda Fabia Estate excels and why you will buy it.
 Whether you need to carry the family dog in palatial comfort, pack all the kids’ holiday gear or just cart about plenty of stuff, this Skoda has you sorted.